David-Vandensteen/retro-game-winpacker/README.md

 ![](https://i.ibb.co/jVHbc1G/retro-game-winpacker.png)

 This script simplifies the creation of standalone executable files for retro game emulation.
-It is designed for the context of retro gaming, where an emulator is embedded within a standalone Windows executable for a seamless gaming experience.
+It is designed for the context of retro gaming, where an emulator is embedded within a standalone Windows executable.

 ## SetUp